AciferBG/Poisoned-Pathways/README.md

 ![Poisoned Pathways Logo](https://github.com/AciferBG/Poisoned-Pathways/blob/main/pics/poison_logo_small_01.png)

+*Have you ever wondered why Renfeld couldn't be cured?
+Here's the answer.*

 **Poisoned Pathways** is a quest mod for *Baldur’s Gate II: Enhanced Edition (BG2EE)* and *Enhanced Edition Trilogy (EET)*.
 It adds new content to the game after a pivotal moment in the early chapters of the Shadows of Amn storyline.

 ## Features